getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 You can also specify different addresses for the interface and base_url using `--interface` and `-u`/`--base-url`, respectively, if for example you are running Zola in a Docker container.

+> By default, devices from the local network **won't** be able to access the served pages.
+This may be of importance when you want to test page interaction and layout on your mobile device or tablet.
+If you set the interface to `0.0.0.0` however, devices from your local network will be able to access the served pages by requesting the local ip-address of the machine serving the pages and port used.
+>
+> In order to have everything work correctly, you might also have to alter the `base-url` flag to your local ip.

 Use the `--open` flag to automatically open the locally hosted instance in your web browser.